Open to University of Waterloo BASc students only

 A maximum of three of the core courses can be exempt with credit (they do not have to be replaced).
 If the fourth core course is exempt it would be without credit and must be replaced with an elective.

-Management Sciences supervisors have to be found for students before they are admitted to this program even though they may satisfy the academic requirements.
-Interested students are encouraged to talk to individual Management Sciences faculty members and explore possibilities of research and supervision.
+Supervisors from the Department of Management Science and Engineering have to be found for students before they are admitted to this program even though they may satisfy the academic requirements.
+Interested students are encouraged to talk to individual Management Science and Engineering faculty members and explore possibilities of research and supervision.
 Both the academic program and financial details should be worked out between the student and the supervisor.
-These arrangements must then be approved by the Management Sciences associate chair for graduate studies.
+These arrangements must then be approved by the Management Science and Engineering associate chair for graduate studies.

-Students accepted to the Accelerated BASc-MASc program can take, during their 4A or 4B terms or during their undergraduate work term, as extra to degree, up to two approved Management Sciences graduate courses which could count toward their MASc degree.
-These courses will not count toward their BASc degree requirements and can only be taken with written approval of the graduate course instructor, their supervisor, the Management Sciences associate chair for undergraduate studies, and the Management Sciences associate chair for graduate studies.
+Students accepted to the Accelerated BASc-MASc program can take, during their 4A or 4B terms or during their undergraduate work term, as extra to degree, up to two approved Management Science and Engineering graduate courses which could count toward their MASc degree.
+These courses will not count toward their BASc degree requirements and can only be taken with written approval of the graduate course instructor, their supervisor, the Management Science and Engineering associate chair for undergraduate studies, and the Management Science and Engineering associate chair for graduate studies.

-With approval of the supervisor and Management Sciences associate chair for graduate studies, work done by students during their fourth-year work term(s) under the direction of the supervisor can be included in their MASc thesis provided this work was not used for a Management Sciences 499 project.
+With approval of the supervisor and Management Science and Engineering associate chair for graduate studies, work done by students during their fourth-year work term(s) under the direction of the supervisor can be included in their MASc thesis.
 Note: If the work is done in industry, permission from the company for the work to be published will be necessary